Trusted-System-Lab/WraLU/README.md

 Welcome to **WraLU**—the **ReLU Hull Approximation** tool that’s revolutionizing neural network verification!
 WraLU is designed to calculate the **ReLU hull**, an essential technique for overcoming the challenges of non-linearity in activation functions.
 If you're working on neural network verification or robustness, WraLU is your go-to solution for fast and precise ReLU hull approximation.

-> **TIP**: You can download our benchmark ONNX neural network models in the paper from [Google Drive link](https://drive.google.com/file/d/1NDENMK_evnNnzgx2ioCefcs-Dq3biQqL/view?usp=sharing).

-This is an artifact for our paper [ReLU Hull Approximation](https://dl.acm.org/doi/10.1145/3632917) (POPL’24).
+This is an artifact for our paper [ReLU Hull Approximation](https://dl.acm.org/doi/10.1145/3632917) (POPL'24).
 You can cite our paper if you find WraLU useful in your research.

 ```bibtex
 @article{ma2024relu,